httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 # Working With Structured Fields in HTTP {#text}

-This section defines how to serialize and parse Structured Fields in field values, and protocols compatible with them (e.g., in HTTP/2 {{?RFC7540}} before compression with HPACK {{?RFC7541}}).
+This section defines how to serialize and parse Structured Fields in textual HTTP field values and other encodings compatible with them (e.g., in HTTP/2 {{?RFC7540}} before compression with HPACK {{?RFC7541}}).

 ## Serializing Structured Fields {#text-serialize}